martsie/martsie.github.io/_posts/2014-03-26-drupal-breaking-out-of-simpletest.md

 ### The bad and the ugly
 When writing tests outside of the sandbox and on your database make sure not to do anything destructive or messy.
 Any users or nodes you create should be cleaned up in tearDown or just accepted as collateral damage to your development database (in which case you should never run those tests on staging or live versions of your site).

+### Please write tests
+The zip file attached to this article contains everything you need to get started writing your own custom site-specific tests -- and it's painfully easy!
+It's a worthwhile investment even for the smallest of sites and saves time and stress in the long run.
+Writing tests is **therapeutic**, which may sound crazy but it provides you as a developer with so much more confidence in your code and the use cases you're covering and often allows you to find mistakes before code handover which makes you look like a more solid developer in the long run.
+The 10 -- 20% investment in a basic automated testing routine will eliminate so much back-and-forth client-developer relation time and let you focus on what you actually enjoy, coding the hell out of your new project.